 New World Versions:

-During WW1 the crinoline took to the streets again, in full mid-calf length skirts with layered petticoats.
+During WWI the crinoline took to the streets again, in full mid-calf length skirts with layered petticoats.
 It was considered patriotic to dress your best for men returning from war.
 The fashion continued through the 1920’s and, in the 1930’s, just before WW2, the hooped skirt returned.
 Queen Elizabeth really brought the fashion back.
-The bell shaped, mid calf crinoline was her nighttime and daytime look.
+The bell-shaped, mid-calf crinoline was her nighttime and daytime look.

 Crinolines, if you ask me, are a fashion that will keep on coming back one way or another.
 They are a way to enhance any silhouette and make a wedding, prom or ball gown just that extra bit more special.
 When you think ‘fairytale', more often than not, what you should be thinking is ‘crinoline'.